tek/myo/readme.md

   \ }
 ```

-There are three variants of interpolations:
+There are four variants of interpolations:

 * `{param_name}` substitutes the value and terminates with error if it is undefined
 * `{param_name:}` substitutes the value or the empty string
 * `{param_name:expr}` processes `expr` as a template or substitutes the empty string if the parameter is undefined
+* `{param_name?expr}` processes `expr` as a template if the parameter is a boolean and true (`v:true` or a nonzero
+  number) or substitutes the empty string if the parameter is false or undefined

 Parameter values are determined from several sources, in decreasing order of precedence: